keberso/aws-eks-workshop/0-setup/README.md

 # Project Setup - Lab 0

-This lab prepares your Cloud9 Developent Environment to interact with AWS EKS by configurating and installing the required utilities.
+This lab prepares your Cloud9 Development Environment to interact with AWS EKS by configuraing and installing the required utilities.

 ## Attach EC2 Role to Cloud9 Workspace